DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Overview
 =========

 The Monitoring system is used to monitor various components of DIRAC.
-Currently, we have three monitoring types:
+Currently, we have five monitoring types:

   - WMSHistory: for monitoring the DIRAC WMS
   - Component Monitoring: for monitoring DIRAC components such as services, agents, etc.
   - RMS Monitoring: for monitoring the DIRAC RequestManagement System (mostly the Request Executing Agent).
-  - Pilot Monitoring: for monitoring the DIRAC pilot submission statistics
+  - PilotSubmission Monitoring: for monitoring the DIRAC pilot submission statistics from SiteDirector agents
   - Data Operation Monitoring: for monitoring the DIRAC data operation statistics

 It is based on Elasticsearch distributed search and analytics NoSQL database.